Manic Street Preachers: Send Away the Tigers to National Treasures (2007–2012)

 The ninth Manics studio album, Journal for Plague Lovers, was released on 18 May 2009 and features lyrics left behind by Edwards.
 Wire commented in an interview that "there was a sense of responsibility to do his words justice."
 The album was released to positive critical reviews and reached number 3 on the UK Album Chart.
 However, the cover of the album generated some controversy, with the top four UK supermarkets stocking the CD in a plain slipcase, as the cover was deemed "inappropriate".
 Several tracks refer to Edwards' time in a couple of hospitals in 1994.
 Bradfield commented that Journal for Plague Lovers was an attempt to finally secure the legacy of Edwards and the result was that, during the recording process, it was as close to feeling his presence since his disappearance: "There was a sense of responsibility to do his words justice.
 That was part of the whole thing of letting enough time lapse.
 Once we actually got into the studio, it almost felt as if we were a full band; it [was] as close to him being in the room again as possible."

 The band's tenth studio album, 2010's Postcards from a Young Man, was recorded with producer Dave Eringa and was mixed in America by Chris Lord-Alge.
 The album cover art uses a black and white photograph of British actor Tim Roth.
 The first single from the album, "(It's Not War) Just the End of Love", was released on 13 September 2010.
 The album was supported by the Manics' most extensive tour of the UK to date, starting in Glasgow on 29 September 2010.
 British Sea Power were the support act for the band on the tour.
-Two further singles were released from the album—the McCulloch-featuring "Some Kind of Nothingness" and the title track "Postcards from a Young Man".
+Two further singles were released from the album—"Some Kind of Nothingness", featuring Ian McCulloch of Echo & the Bunnymen, and the title track "Postcards from a Young Man".
 "Some Kind of Nothingness" peaked at number 44 in the UK, making it the first-ever Manics single to not make the Top 40 since they signed to Sony in 1991.